From the States October 2025

 Highlights

-By linking land records, bank accounts, and procurement data, the system ensures equitable access, direct benefit transfers, and efficient operations, making it a model of digital agriculture governance.
+By integrating land records, bank accounts, and procurement data, Chhattisgarh has built a transparent, efficient, and farmer-friendly digital ecosystem—establishing itself as a model for digital agriculture governance.

-The AePDS and Ration Card Management System provide end-to-end automation of Chhattisgarh’s food supply chain, ensuring portability, transparency, and accountability under One Nation, One Ration Card (ONORC).
+The Aadhaar Enabled Public Distribution System (AePDS) and Ration Card Management System (RCMS) provide end-to-end automation of Chhattisgarh’s food supply chain, ensuring portability, transparency, and accountability under One Nation, One Ration Card (ONORC).

 Key Features